On Bayesian Mechanics: A Physics of and by Beliefs: On the duality of the free energy principle and the constrained maximum entropy principle

 In Section \ref{sec:preliminaries}, we introduced the idea that the variation of the action gives us \emph{the} trajectory of a system, or some equation for that trajectory that can be solved like Newton's law.
 Initially, it follows that the action should give us a \textit{unique} motion or equation of motion for a system, and that different actions will give us different least action paths.
 In a gauge theory, however, the gauge symmetry expresses itself as a \textit{redundancy in the possible trajectories} of the system: there are multiple possible \emph{gauge equivalent} paths or field configurations for the system.
 We can show this easily if we note the Euler-Lagrange equation for

 is

 which arises simply by taking the integrand of \eqref{max-ent-action} and setting the gradient of it equal to zero.
-The solution\footnote{Note in the above that we have absorbed the $-1$ resulting from evaluating $- \pdv{p(x)} \log p(x)$ into the Lagrange multiplier $\lambda$.} to this problem is $\exp{-\lambda J(x)}$, the root of a particularly simple algebraic equation.
+The solution\footnote{Note in the above that we have absorbed the $-1$ resulting from evaluating $- \pdv{p(x)} \log p(x)$ into the Lagrange multiplier $\lambda$.
+The normalisation constant $Z$ has also been absorbed into $\lambda$, as a matter of convention \cite{dill}.
+Hence, all $p$'s indicated here are probabilities.} to this problem is $\exp{-\lambda J(x)}$, the root of a particularly simple algebraic equation.
 Now we will try to do the same for \eqref{trans-max-ent-action}.
 Taking the same variation of $S[x; J+J']$ yields

 Note that the integrand is more complicated, due to the transformation law we defined.
 Using properties of the logarithm, we can simplify the first term to

 This allows us to factorise out $e^{-\lambda J(x)}$, yielding